Swimming For Back Pain Relief - Take The Plunge Today

 As I had no technique.

-Gasping for breath and struggling to do more than a few lengths at a time.
+Plus I ended up drinking a gallon of chlorine during each length as I was gasping for breath and struggling to do more than a few lengths at a time.

 I must have been a proper sight!

-As I was developing new aches and pains in my shoulders and neck which alongside my back pain was the last thing I needed!
+As I was developing new aches and pains in my shoulders and neck which alongside my back pain was the last thing I needed.

-I was ready to throw in the towel.
+So I was ready to throw in the towel.

-Mastering The Art Of Swimming With The Shaw Method
+Master The Art Of Swimming With The Shaw Method

 As a final throw of the dice I was toying with the idea of taking swimming lessons at my local pool to improve (or actually gain!) some technique.